LightArrowsEXE/moon_blog/_posts/2019-11-03-interpolation_and_fields.md

 **Q:** I’ve never ever seen any difference between the two (30/60) and one compresses better with lesser filesize<br>
 **A:** While not a question either, this is something I read in a rant someone posted, and it's worth breaking up and explaining.
-1) The differences between 30 and 60fps can be noticeable depending on how it was interpolated.
+1) The differences between 30 fps and 60 fps can be noticeable depending on how it was interpolated.
 In *High Score Girl's* case, the game scenes are very obviously 60fps, as I have demonstrated earlier in this post.
 You'll notice some stuttering if encoded in 30fps, which would make any gamer mad.
 2) While yes, the less frames you have, the smaller the file size, the way it's framed here is very misleading.
 As I mentioned in the previous **A**, duplicate frames compress extremely well.
 This is because of the way compression is done for video, but that's a topic for another day.
 If you're interested in reading up on it, I suggest you read up on how [intra-frame coding](https://en.wikipedia.org/wiki/Intra-frame_coding) works.
 It's an interesting read.
 3) As pointed out by a fellow commenter, just because you're blind doesn't mean everyone else is.

-**Q:** If we take subtitles from a 30fps source, do we have to retime them for the 60fps video?<br>
+**Q:** If we take subtitles from a 30 fps source, do we have to retime them for the 60fps video?<br>
 **A:** To be quite honest, I don't know.
 My gut feeling tells me "yes", but it depends on how Aegi decides when to play back a line.
 If it works based on timestamps, you'll be fine.
 If not, you're gonna be spending your evening retiming.

 **Q:** You're still wrong and I'd like to engage in the fisticuffs with you!<br>